 I usually freeze overripe bananas for smoothies but I had amassed more than usual.
 When I searched for banana bread recipes, most were loaded with sugar.
 There is nothing wrong with that, depending on what your family likes and how often it’s being eaten.
-But I personally like less sweet and more nutrient dense muffins and breads.
+But I personally like less sweet and more nutrient-dense muffins and bread.

 I remembered how well black beans worked in brownies and thought that maybe white beans would be good in banana bread.
 I did find a couple of recipes and came up with my own concoction.